abdenourbarache/ant-colony-optimization-traveling-salesman-problem/README.md

 This project is built in Python and consist of three files :

-* data.py, contains two graphes examples ( default is the benchmark GR17 which is a set of 17 cities, from TSPLIB ).
+* data.py, contains three graphes examples ( default one is the benchmark GR17 which is a set of 17 cities, from TSPLIB ).
 * functions.py, which have the essential functions used in the ACO algorithm.
-* aco.py, the main file which contains the ACO global parameters.
+* aco.py, the main file which contains the ACO algorithm and global parameters.

 ### Dependencies